 Acid Ingredient - One of the following

-2 tsp lemon juice or 2 tsp fresh yoghurt or 2 tsp vinegar
+2 teaspoon lemon juice or 2 teaspoon fresh yoghurt or 2 teaspoon vinegar

 Flavorings (Optional) - Finely chopped fresh coriander, red chilli flakes, black pepper, salt etc